j4v3l/WindowsServer-Lab/Scripts/README.md

 ## 📋 Overview

-This directory contains PowerShell scripts for configuring and managing Windows Server environments **running as VMs on Proxmox VE**.
-These scripts are designed to run **inside the Windows VMs**, not on the Proxmox host.
+This directory contains PowerShell scripts for configuring and managing Windows Server/client VMs **running on Proxmox VE**.
+Proxmox is Linux; do not run these PowerShell scripts on the Proxmox host.
+Run them inside the Windows VMs only.

 ## 🎯 Execution Context